david125tran/Geometric-Envelope-Outlier-Detection-Algorithm-GEODA/README.md

 This produces a smooth, interpretable visual envelope that can dynamically adapt to nonlinear trends or noise while maintaining deterministic, parameter-based control.

 ---
-## Example
+## 🧮 Example
-- Here we have a plot where we may want to flag a circle curve.
-Notice the one peak around `time=12 (units)`
+- Here we have a plot where we may want to flag specific curve(s) that deviate from the norm.
+Notice the one peak around `time=12 (units)`.
+Is this a curve we would want to flag?
 ![Plot with Atypical Curve](https://github.com/david125tran/Outlier-Detection-Algorithm/blob/main/Images/1.png?raw=true)
 - We can compute the average at each time point **(blue line)**.
 Crawl along on the rolling average to create circles to create an envelope.
 ![Plot with Atypical Curve](https://github.com/david125tran/Outlier-Detection-Algorithm/blob/main/Images/2.png?raw=true)